carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         and fuzzing to run more performance-intensive safety checks.
 -   An optimized release build mode with non-performance-impacting runtime safety enabled by default.
-    -   Tuning options will be available for application-specific trade-offs between performance, error detection, and safety hardening.
+    -   Safety tuning options will be available for application-specific trade-offs between performance, error detection, and hardening.

 Carbon will _encourage_ developers to enable more safety checks in their code, and be ready to support them if they do, but will also improve safety for code